SyMelin/MelinSylvie_14_08082022/hrnet-app/README.md

 # Project 14 - HRnet

 The HRnet project is an internal web application that manages employees' data.
+It is a frontend project for the OpenClassrooms training program, cloned from [OpenClassrooms-Student-Center/P12_Front-end](https://github.com/OpenClassrooms-Student-Center/P12_Front-end.git).
 The repository contains all the source code for the frontend part.

 ## 1. General information